SALURBAL-Climate/cop_2025_scrolly/_raw/EN.COP.30.Health.June.Final.md

 ### Key Health Milestones in Recent COPs

 **2017 COP23 - Fiji (held in Germany)**
-WHO launched a Special Initiative on Climate Change and Health in Small Island Developing States (SIDS).
+At the 2017 COP23 hosted by Fiji and held in Germany, WHO launched a Special Initiative on Climate Change and Health in Small Island Developing States (SIDS).

 **2021 COP26 - Glasgow**
-The COP26 Special Report on Climate Change and Health was developed in the lead up to COP26, where WHO also hosted the first Health Pavilion.
+The COP26 Special Report on Climate Change and Health was developed in the lead up to the 2021 COP26 in Glasgow, where WHO also hosted the first Health Pavilion.

 **2023 COP28 - Dubai**
-Featured a Health Pavilion, hosted by WHO and the Wellcome Trust, as well as the first-ever Health Day, which culminated in the endorsement of the Declaration on Climate and Health.
+The 2023 COP28 in Dubai also featured a Health Pavilion, hosted by WHO and the Wellcome Trust, as well as the first-ever Health Day, which culminated in the endorsement of the Declaration on Climate and Health.
 COP28 elevated the role of health in the climate change agenda and secured a global commitment to addressing climate-related health impacts.

 **2024 COP29 - Baku**
-Delegates committed to the Baku COP Presidencies Continuity Coalition for Climate and Health, securing a permanent space for health within future COP agendas.
+At the 2024 COP29 in Baku, delegates committed to the Baku COP Presidencies Continuity Coalition for Climate and Health, securing a permanent space for health within future COP agendas.

 ## The Road to COP30: Brazil in 2025